 Many woody ornamentals and most fruit trees are propagated by grafting.
 Sometimes the graft union fails, resulting in the main stem breaking off, dieback, poor growth or death of the top part of the plant.
 In contrast, the root system will often remain alive and may send up suckering shoots.

 Plants affected Any grafted, trees shrubs or climbers

 Main causes Poor formation of the graft; mechanical damage; graft incompatibility

 For various reasons, such as ease and speed of propagation, disease resistance, tolerance to certain conditions and for the control of vigour (predominantly in fruit trees), a large proportion woody plants are propagated by grafting and budding.

 Unfortunately, the graft union sometimes ceases to function at a later period, possibly some years after planting.
-When this happens, the flow of nutrients from the rootstock to the top growth (scion) becomes limited or stops completely and the top growth will gradually or suddenly deteriorate.
+When this happens, the flow of

 The affected plant may start showing signs of poor growth and gradual deterioration; on the other hand, the demise can be quite sudden.
 Graft failure can occur in both young and fully-established plants with little prior warning.